Arvoya/reading-notes/102/Class02/Read02.md

 - Shells are part of the operating system that governs how the terminal behaves.
 - When I run the command
-`echo $SHELL` it shows up as 'zsh' so that is the shell I'm using
+`echo $SHELL` it shows up as 'zsh' so that is the shell I'm using.

 ### Basic Navigation